mmichelli/node-livereload/README.md

 Watching multiple paths:

-Passing an array of paths will allow you to watch multiple directories.
+Passing an array of paths or glob patterns will allow you to watch multiple directories.
 All directories have the same configuration options.

 ```js
 server.watch([__dirname + "/js", __dirname + "/css"]);